 Tibetan Spaniel Breed Information

-1. They were originally bred for Sentinel work
+1. The Tibetan Spaniel was originally bred for Sentinel work

-Their eyesight is so good, they worked at Tibetan Monasteries as lookouts, sure to alarm the monks if anything was out of place.
-Their history of being “alarm” dogs makes them the perfect dog for you if you’re looking for someone to alert you rather than protect your home of any possible intruders.
-Although they have great eyesight, routine eye-checks are important to prevent any health issues from coming up.
+Their eyesight is excellent – these dog breeds worked at Tibetan Monasteries as little dogs sitting atop the monastery walls, sure to alarm the monks if anything was out of place.
+Their history of being “alarm” oet dogs makes them the perfect dog for you if you’re looking for someone to alert you rather than protect your home of any possible intruders.
+Although Tibetan Spaniels have great eyesight, routine eye-checks are important to prevent any health issues from coming up.

 Tibetan Spaniel on the lookout.
-Their short snout is another signature facial feature of this breed.
+Their short snout is another signature facial feature.

-While they crave human companionship and are perfect lap warmers, the Tibetan Spaniel has an independent streak that can not easily be matched.
-They are highly trainable, but often will only do certain tasks when they feel like it, and may just walk away when they don’t feel like doing something.
+While Tibetan Spaniels crave human companionship and are perfect lap warmers, the Tibetan Spaniel has an independent streak that can not easily be matched.
+Tibetan Spaniels are highly trainable, but often will only do certain tasks when they feel like it, and may just walk away when they don’t feel like doing something.

 Standing tall with that perfect tail curl

 This is one breed that will feel at home in any place.
-They could even live in a tiny house.
-Their relaxed nature makes them suitable for any type of home, as long as they get the necessary physical and mental stimulation.
-They are more than happy to curl up on the couch with you, but also just as eager to leash-up and go on a run.
+These pet dogs could even live in a tiny house.
+Their relaxed nature makes the breeds suitable for any type of home, as long as they get the necessary physical and mental stimulation.
+These dogs are more than happy to curl up on the couch with you, but also just as eager to leash-up and go on a run.
 They love to explore, so providing plenty of mental stimulation if you are gone at work for long hours would be beneficial to them.
 Agility training would be the perfect activity to keep their minds and bodies sharp, just look at this pup run the course!

 Like many small dogs, this breed loves to play.
-They love any attention from their owners and prefer playing with their person as opposed to toys.
+These dogs love any attention from their owners and prefer playing with their person as opposed to toys.
 Although you can get them to play fetch or chew up a chew toy, they would still rather play something one-on-one with you.

 A Tibbie playing with a cat